 Year of construction: 2015

-The building from 1923 was originally used by Burmeister & Wain for the production of steel molds for diesel engines and then for the maintenance of TDC’s vehicles and offices.
+The building from 1923 was originally used by Burmeister & Wain for the production of steel molds for diesel engines and then for offices for TDC and the maintenance of their vehicles.

 The building’s industrial feeling has been maintained and the original concrete structure been left exposed where possible.
 The massive concrete columns and high ceiling at ground floor level, made it possible to add an additional floor.
 The industrial look has been emphasised with the black slate facade and galvanized steel framing of the entrances.